clara2911/stable_diffusion/README.md

 2. They're magical
 3. They contain beautiful pictures

-Sometimes it's hard to come up with these by yourself.
-So, :) the idea here is to generate a children's lunch break story based on a few words prompt.
+Sometimes it's hard to find such an ideal story!
+So... :) can we generate them using text/image generation?
+This is a mini-project, playing around with Huggingface-hosted models.
-We can then use GPT2 to generate the rest of the story and a Stable Diffusion model to generate a fitting picture.
+Based on a prompt, we use GPT2 to generate the rest of the story and a Stable Diffusion model to generate an accompanying picture.
-Hopefully the magic and fun will follow.
+Hopefully the magic and fun will then follow automatically....

 # How to run